abdullahbektass/flask-quiz-app/README.md

    pip install -r requirements.txt
    ```

-4. Set up your MongoDB instance and update the MongoDB URI in your configuration file.
+4. Set up your MongoDB instance and update the MONGO_URI and SECRET_KEY in your configuration file.

 5. Run the application: